osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% default %}

-The Winter and Ski style highlights pistes, ski touring trails, sled paths, etc. - all winter and ski related information.
+The **Winter and Ski** style highlights pistes, ski touring trails, sled paths, etc. - the winter and ski related information.
 Whenever needed, just enable it for the required profile, as follows:

 1. Select the required [profile](/osmand/personal/profiles).